Testing Advice

 You need only pay to send them to the one college where you choose to enroll.

-In general, scores of 4 or 5 will grant college credit.
+In general, scores of 3, 4 or 5 will grant college credit.

-Regarding all score reporting to colleges.
+Regarding all score reporting to colleges;

-It is the student's responsibility to have official score reports sent directly from the testing agency to colleges.
+it is the student's responsibility to have official score reports sent directly from the testing agency to colleges.

 It then can take a couple of weeks for colleges to process scores on their end.